You are here

 Communicate the message

-Existing employees are your most powerful source of advertising and play a key role in helping to attract talent with the right cultural fit.
+Existing employees are your most powerful source of advertising and play a key role in helping to attract talent.
 To cultivate brand ambassadors, your employees must see consistency in the image you sell externally and in the day-to-day reality of working for your company.
-Incorporate the EVP into the company’s induction plans, reward and recognition schemes, internal communications, policies and business plans, so that it is reflected in the way your company conducts its daily operations.
+Incorporate the EVP into the company’s induction plans, reward and recognition schemes, internal communications, policies, and business plans, so that it is reflected in the way your company conducts its daily operations.
 Review your EVP annually to ensure that it continues to reflect the changing employee experience.

 With an effective EVP, you will have candidates fighting to work for you.
 The hardest part will be choosing the best fit; read our article on getting talent from interviews here.